djangotutorials/djangotutorials.github.io/index-en.md

 header:
   image: /assets/img/home-header.jpg
 tagline: > # this means to ignore newlines until "repository:"
-    Your home for for modern Django tutorials with cutting-edge frameworks and libraries such as Angular 4+, React and Vue etc.
+    Your home  for modern Django tutorials with cutting-edge frameworks and libraries such as Angular 4+, React and Vue etc.

 excerpt: >
-    Your home for for modern Django tutorials with cutting-edge frameworks and libraries such as Angular 4+, React and Vue etc.
+    Your home for modern Django tutorials with cutting-edge frameworks and libraries such as Angular 4+, React and Vue etc.

 repository:
   is_project_page: false